Cooking Safety Do's and Don'ts

 Unplug or Turn Off Your Appliances

-If you are not using a countertop appliance, make sure that it is not plugged in.
+Unplug any counter-top appliance when they are not in use, like toasters and coffee machines.
 This will help reduce the risk of a fire starting.
-As soon as you are finished cooking something, turn off the appliance that you are using.
-You should also clean off leftover dust and grease from your stovetop.
+As soon as you are finished cooking your food, turn off the appliance that you are using.
+You should also clean off leftover dust, food crumbs, and grease from your stove-top after use.

 Install Reliable Protection

 Smoke alarms should be on every level of your home, as well as outside of each sleeping area and in every bedroom.
 If you are cooking something that involves a lot of smoke, you may be tempted to temporarily disable your house smoke alarms, however this leaves your home and family unprotected.
 Test your alarms monthly to ensure they are functioning properly and replace the batteries every six month.
 Fire extinguishers should also be placed on each level of your home, as well as in the kitchen and garage.
 Keep your kitchen fire extinguisher close by so it is easily accessible in the even of a fire.